Semistable models for modular curves and power operations for Morava E-theories of height 2: Introduction

 The Adem relations

-describe the multiplication rule for the Steenrod squares $\Sq^i$.
-These are power operations in ordinary cohomology with $\BZ/2$-coefficients.
-In general, for ordinary cohomology with $\BZ/p$-coefficients, the collection of its power operations has the structure of a Steenrod algebra.
+describe the rule of multiplication (composition of cohomology operations) for the Steenrod squares $\Sq^i$.
+These are power operations in ordinary cohomology with $\BF_2$-coefficients.
+In general, for ordinary cohomology with $\BF_p$-coefficients, the collection of its power operations has the structure of a graded Hopf algebra over $\BF_p$, called the {\em mod-$p$ Steenrod algebra} (cf.~Dyer-Lashof operations in, \eg, \cite[Theorem III.1.1]{H_infty} and see \eqref{total} below).

 Quillen's work connects complex cobordism and the theory of one-dimensional formal groups \cite{Quillen}.
-From this viewpoint, ordinary cohomology theories with $\BZ/p$-coefficients fit into a framework of chromatic homotopy theory, as theories concentrated at height $\infty$.
+This leads to a {\em height filtration} for the stable homotopy category, which has turned out to be a highly effective principle since the 1980s for organizing large-scale periodic phenomena in the stable homotopy groups of spheres \cite{DHS,HS,orange}.
+The height of a formal group indicates the filtration level of its corresponding generalized cohomology theory.
+Ordinary cohomology theories with $\BF_p$-coefficients fit into this framework of {\em chromatic homotopy theory}, as theories concentrated at height $\infty$.

 The power operation algebras for cohomology theories at other chromatic levels have been studied as well.
-In particular, key to the chromatic viewpoint is a family of Morava $E$-theories, one for each finite height $n$ at a particular prime $p$.
-More precisely, given any formal group $\BG_0$ of height $n$ over a perfect field of characteristic $p$, there is a Morava $E$-theory associated to the Lubin-Tate universal deformation of $\BG_0$.
-Via Bousfield localizations, these Morava $E$-theories determine the chromatic filtration of the stable homotopy category.
+In particular, central to the chromatic viewpoint is a family of Morava E-theories, one for each finite height $n$ at a particular prime $p$.
+More precisely, given any formal group $\BG_0$ of height $n$ over a perfect field of characteristic $p$, there is a Morava E-theory associated to the Lubin-Tate universal deformation of $\BG_0$.
+Via Bousfield localizations, these Morava E-theories determine the chromatic filtration of the stable homotopy category.

-There is a connection between (stable) power operations in a Morava $E$-theory $E$ and deformations of powers of Frobenius on its corresponding formal group $\BG_0$.
+There is a connection between (stable) power operations in a Morava E-theory $E$ and deformations of powers of Frobenius on its corresponding formal group $\BG_0$.
 This is Rezk's theorem, built on the work of Ando, Hopkins, and Strickland \cite{Ando95, Str97, Str98, AHS04}.
-It gives an equivalence of categories between (i) graded commutative algebras over a \DL algebra for $E$ and (ii) quasicoherent sheaves of graded commutative algebras over the moduli problem of deformations of $\BG_0$ and Frobenius isogenies \cite[Theorem B]{cong}.
-Here, the \DL algebra is a collection of power operations that governs all homotopy operations on commutative $E$-algebra spectra \cite[Theorem A]{cong}.
+It gives an equivalence of categories between (i) graded commutative algebras over a Dyer-Lashof algebra for $E$ and (ii) quasicoherent sheaves of graded commutative algebras over the moduli problem of deformations of $\BG_0$ and Frobenius isogenies \cite[Theorem B]{cong}.
+Here, the Dyer-Lashof algebra is a collection of power operations that governs all homotopy operations on commutative $E$-algebra spectra \cite[Theorem A]{cong}.